sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 ### VI.
 Recommendations:

-PoC is strongly recommended for all issues falling into any of the following groups:
+A PoC (Proof of Concept) is required for issues in any of the following categories to avoid placing the burden of proof on the judge:

-- non-obvious ones with complex vulnerabilities/attack paths
+- Non-obvious issues with complex vulnerabilities or attack paths
-- issues for which there are non-trivial limitations/constraints on inputs, to show that the attack is possible despite those
+- Issues with non-trivial input constraints, to demonstrate the attack is feasible despite them
-- issues related to precision loss
+- Issues involving precision loss
-- reentrancy attacks
+- Reentrancy attacks
-- attacks related to the gas consumption and/or reverting message calls
+- Attacks related to gas consumption or reverting message calls

-Also, Watsons are stronlgy recommended to outline all constraints of the issue being triggered and specify in which situations these constraints may trigger the issue.
+Additionally, Watsons are strongly encouraged to specify all conditions required to trigger the issue and to clarify scenarios where these constraints may apply.

-If a PoC is not provided in the original report, it can be considered invalid.
+If a PoC is not included in the original report, the issue may be considered invalid.

 ### VII.
 List of Issue categories that are not considered valid: